Experience in Spiritual Direction

 Monica grew up in a Christian family and in the church.
 God was always more than just idea to her; He was personal, intimate and loving, while simultaneously wondrous and awesome.
 Her faith in God through Christ grew over the years as she faced many of life’s difficulties and challenges, including broken relationships and a battle with breast cancer.
 After a 28 year career working in various areas of live theatre, Monica completed a master’s degree in Spiritual Formation and Soul Care at Biola University’s Institute for Spiritual Formation in 2005.
 It was there that she learned the art of spiritual direction, a ministry which helps Christians discern God’s active involvement in their lives.

-After working as staff and adjunct faculty at Biola University in the areas of spiritual formation and spiritual direction, Monica joined the Grafted Life Ministries (formerly ECSW).
-She founded and was formerly Director of the Evangelical Spiritual Directors Association and co-writes Grafted Life’s spiritual formation materials with her colleague and friend, Debbie Swindoll.
+After working as staff and adjunct faculty at Biola University in the areas of spiritual formation and spiritual direction, Monica joined the Grafted Life Ministries.
+She is the Founding Director of the ESDA, an association of Christ-centered spiritual directors and co-wrote Grafted Life’s spiritual formation materials with her colleague and friend, Debbie Swindoll.

 To learn more about Monica’s work in spiritual direction, visit her direction ministry website.